-Top Dishes to try in Thailand
+Top Dishes To Try In Thailand

-You have to start with the classic!
+You have to start with a classic!
 Pad Thai is a famous dish served as both street food and in restaurants around the world.
 This noodle fried dish can be served with a variety of meats and vegetables, but it is commonly prepared with a combination of eggs, tofu, beansprouts, chicken, and shrimp.
 If you’ve had this dish before then you definitely need to try it the way the locals prepare it with their fresh ingredients.
 If you’ve never had it then there’s no better place for your first experience!

-This is one of my favourite street food snacks to get in Thailand.
+This is one of my favourite street food snacks to get whenbackpacking Thailand.
 The main ingredient is basil and it is stir-fried together with soy sauce and served with rice.
 There are many different variations of the dish that include chicken, pork, carrots, onions, fried eggs, and much more.
 It is the perfect snack for roaming the Thai street markets!

 Khao Pad is just your original Thai fried rice.
 Using Thai jasmine rice, your choice of meat is stir-fried with soy sauce, fish sauce, eggs, onion, and garlic.
 This dish is common across all of Thailand so there are lots of variations to the dish depending on what ingredients were local to certain areas.
 The dish is so delicious and will instantly remind you of any other Asian fried rice yet is so unique with the traditional nam pla (fish sauce) flavour.